ColfaxResearch/FALCON/README.txt

-The link for the paper that explains the working of FALCON in detail can be found below http://colfaxresearch.com/falcon-library/
+The link to the paper that explains the working of FALCON in detail can be found below http://colfaxresearch.com/falcon-library/